Basis Calculations for Partnerships and LLCs

 Recording of a 110-minute CPE webinar with Q&A

 This course will provide tax preparers and professionals advising partnerships and LLCs with a solid foundation for calculating and maintaining partners' basis accounts.
-The panel will discuss book-ups, step-ups, at-risk rules, the corresponding debt allocations of recourse and nonrecourse debt, and recently added tax basis capital reporting requirements for Form 1065.
+The panel will discuss book-ups, step-ups, at-risk rules, the corresponding recourse and nonrecourse debt allocations, and recently added tax basis capital reporting requirements for Form 1065.

 - Types of partnerships